Milkdown/milkdown/packages/plugin-slash/README.md

                 // Define the placeholder & actions (dropdown items) you want to display depending on content if (content.startsWith('/')) {
-                    // Add some actions depending on your content parent node if (parentNode.type.name === 'customNode') {
+                    // Add some actions depending on your content's parent node if (parentNode.type.name === 'customNode') {
                         actions.push({
                             id: 'custom',